 Ask before taking pictures unless you want to get shouted at – true story…

 Nice and neat is our third stop in Hurghada: The aquarium!

-Some of you might not be into scuba diving or snorkeling but still want to catch a glimpse at what is beneath the surface of the Red Sea.
+Some of you might not be into scuba diving or snorkelling but still want to catch a glimpse at what is beneath the surface of the Red Sea.
 This aquarium covers many of the tropical fish we saw diving just a couple of days earlier.

 It is not massively big, but still a nice distraction to the beach and crowded streets.
 There is also two tanks with several nurse sharks for you to look at.
-[In my opinion those tanks are way too small, but I’m used to the endlessness of the ocean.]
+[In my opinion, those tanks are way too small, but I’m used to the endlessness of the ocean.]

 El Mina Mosque